cgilles/digikam-install-deps/README.md

 * Install

-File are automatically installed in path defined in config.sh file.
+File are automatically installed in target path defined in config.sh file.